Sonnenlicht-as/Trajectory-Estimation/README.md

 Also added the **sound reminder**.
 If there is an entity on the trajectory during aiming, a "ding" sound will be emitted as a reminder to inform the player that an entity may be hit.

-MOD has a config GUI for every supported item, enable/disable for rendering trajectory and sound reminder.
-Global settings can change the size and color of the rendered trajectory cube.
+MOD has a config GUI for every supported item, **enable/disable** for rendering trajectory and sound reminder.
+Global settings can change the size and color of the rendered trajectory cube/line..

 ---